dot

 The list is for reference.
 Please refer to the U.S. Department of Transport for the latest update on the tyre DOT, especially on the status of the plant.

-Find answers for commonly asked questions at the bottom of the page, or click here to direct.
+Commonly asked questions including tire recall cases, counterfeit tire date located at the bottom of the page, or click here to direct.

 New Code: (three characters)